 The American Express Cobalt® Card and the BMO eclipse Visa Infinite* Card have a lot in common.
 They’re both travel-centric rewards credit cards offering healthy earn rates on purchases in top spending categories like groceries and dining with flexible and easy-to-redeem programs.
 Each card comes with included insurance and some extras.
 And, cardholders of each have automatic access to exclusive membership programs for events and experiences.
 The similarities are obvious but there are also some key differences.
 Let’s look a little closer.

-American Express Cobalt® Card BMO eclipse Visa Infinite* Card Card type American Express Visa Annual fee $155.88 ($12.99 monthly fee) $120 (first-year annual fee waiver) Welcome offer Up to 50,000 bonus Membership Rewards points in the first year.
+American Express Cobalt® Card BMO eclipse Visa Infinite* Card Card type American Express Visa Annual fee $155.88 ($12.99 monthly fee) $120 (first-year annual fee waiver)* Welcome offer Up to 50,000 bonus Membership Rewards points in the first year.
 2,500 points for each month you spend $500.
-Another 20,000 when you spend $3,000 in the first three months Up to 40,000 BMO Rewards points plus a first-year waiver for the annual fee (worth a total of up to $266 when redeemed for travel) Earn rates 5 Membership Rewards points for every $1 spent at eligible restaurants, bars, cafés, and food delivery; 3 points per dollar on streaming services; 2 points per dollar on travel and transit; 1 point per dollar on everything else 5 BMO Rewards points per dollar on groceries, dining, gas and transit; 1 point per dollar on all other spends Rewards boosts Referral bonuses when you refer new cardholders up to 75,000 Membership rewards points per year Earn 10% more points when you add an additional cardholder Redemptions Points can be used for travel, merchandise, gift cards, and statement credits Points can be used for travel, merchandise, gift cards, statement credits, and towards your BMO investment account Included insurance Up to $5M in out-of-province or country emergency medical insurance, $250,000 travel accident coverage, plus flight and baggage delay, lost or stolen baggage, and car rental theft or damage protection.
-Mobile device insurance, purchase security and extended warranty Up to $5M in out-of-province or country emergency medical insurance, common carrier, and car rental collision/loss damage coverage; mobile device insurance of up to $1000; purchase security and extended warranty Extras Up to $100 USD in hotel credit on qualifying hotel amenities, room upgrades when booking a stay through The Hotel Collection $50 annual “lifestyle credit” Perks program Cobalt Perks Visa Infinite Minimum annual income None $60,000 ($100,000 household) Learn More Visit Site Visit Site
+Another 20,000 when you spend $3,000 in the first three months Get up to 60,000 points worth $400 in travel rewards, a $50 lifestyle credit and the $120 annual fee waived in the first year - that's a $570 value in your first year!* Earn rates 5 Membership Rewards points for every $1 spent at eligible restaurants, bars, cafés, and food delivery; 3 points per dollar on streaming services; 2 points per dollar on travel and transit; 1 point per dollar on everything else 5 BMO Rewards points per dollar on groceries, dining, gas and transit*; 1 point per dollar on all other spends* Rewards boosts Referral bonuses when you refer new cardholders up to 75,000 Membership rewards points per year Earn 10% more points when you add an additional cardholder* Redemptions Points can be used for travel, merchandise, gift cards, and statement credits Points can be used for travel, merchandise, gift cards, statement credits, and towards your BMO investment account Included insurance Up to $5M in out-of-province or country emergency medical insurance, $250,000 travel accident coverage, plus flight and baggage delay, lost or stolen baggage, and car rental theft or damage protection.
+Mobile device insurance, purchase security and extended warranty Up to $5M in out-of-province or country emergency medical insurance, common carrier, and car rental collision/loss damage coverage; mobile device insurance of up to $1000; purchase security and extended warranty* Extras Up to $100 USD in hotel credit on qualifying hotel amenities, room upgrades when booking a stay through The Hotel Collection $50 annual “lifestyle credit”* Perks program Cobalt Perks Visa Infinite* Minimum annual income None $60,000 ($100,000 household) Learn More Visit Site Visit Site

 The American Express Cobalt® Card is an American Express card and the BMO eclipse Visa Infinite* Card is a Visa card.
 The credit processor shouldn’t make a lot of difference in most cases; however, Visa tends to be accepted at more retailers in Canada than American Express.
 This can really come into play when trying to spend in the high-return grocery category.
 Loblaws doesn’t accept American Express, and Costco only takes Mastercard in-store and Visa for online purchases.